 What is the typical recommended serving of whole psyllium husks?

-- For adults and children over 12 years of age, it’s 1 tablespoon mixed into 8 ounces of a liquid of your choice (water, juice, milk, etc.) 1–3 times daily.
+- For adults and children over 12 years of age, it’s one tablespoon mixed into eight ounces of a liquid of your choice (water, juice, milk, etc.) one to three times daily.

-- For children 6–12, the recommended psyllium husk dosage is 1 teaspoon 1–3 times daily.
+- For children 6–12, the recommended psyllium husk dosage is one teaspoon one to three times daily.

 What is the typical recommended serving of psyllium husk powder?

-- For adults and children over 12 years of age, it’s 1 teaspoon mixed into a liquid of your choice 1–3 times daily.
+- For adults and children over 12 years of age, it’s one teaspoon mixed into a liquid of your choice one to three times daily.

-- For children 6–12, the recommended dosage of psyllium husk powder is a half teaspoon 1–3 times daily.
+- For children 6–12, the recommended dosage of psyllium husk powder is a half teaspoon one to three times daily.

 You can also purchase psyllium in capsule form.
 The amount of psyllium husk per capsule varies by company but typically contain around 500–625 milligrams per capsule.
 Follow the directions on the packaging for best results.